lgonzalezrouco/pti/microservices/README.md

     docker run hello-world

-Windows and macOS installation procedures can be found [here](https://docs.docker.com/install/).
+To install Docker on Windows with WSL2 read [this](../docker_wsl2.md).
+MacOS installation procedure can be found [here](https://docs.docker.com/install/).

 #### Install kubectl